A. D. Winans

 Allan Davis Winans (born January 12, 1936, in San Francisco, California), known as A. D. Winans, is an American poet, essayist, short story writer and publisher.

+Early life

-Born in San Francisco, California, he returned home from Panama in 1958, after serving three years in the military.
+He returned to San Francisco from Panama in 1958, after serving three years in the military.
 In 1962, he graduated from San Francisco State College.

-He made his home away from home in North Beach where he became friends with Beat poets like Bob Kaufman and Jack Micheline.
+In North Beach he became friends with Beat poets such as Bob Kaufman and Jack Micheline.

+Career

 Second Coming

 He was the founder of Second Coming Press, a small press based in San Francisco that published books, poetry broadsides, a magazine, and anthologies.
 He edited Second Coming Magazine for seventeen years from 1972 to 1989.
 Winans became friends with Charles Bukowski, whose work he published.
-He also published Bukowski's then-girlfriend, Linda King.
-Other writers he published included Jack Micheline, Bob Kaufman, Lawrence Ferlinghetti, Allen Ginsberg, Philip Levine, Josephine Miles, David Meltzer, Charles Plymell. etc.
+He also published Linda King, Jack Micheline, Bob Kaufman, Lawrence Ferlinghetti, Allen Ginsberg, Philip Levine, Josephine Miles, David Meltzer, and Charles Plymell.